qulle/avanza-fetcher-py/README.md

 The script was run after hours, that's why 'buy' and 'sell' columns are empty.

+## Note
+[2022-04-15] - Avanza has updated their website thus the regex expressions now needs to be rewritten in order for the script to work.

 ## Runtime
 ```
 $ python avanza-fetcher.py urls.json